Windows has a heart of trash

 Now, I’m no PC spring chicken.
 I build my desktops, I seat the CPU, I fiddle with the registry and fiddle with the BIOS (even though it isn’t really a BIOS any more).
 Most importantly, I use Winamp.
 I’ve cleared out more than a few malware infections, worms, trojans and the like on my own computer and others — it’s just part of the whole cool lifestyle I lead.

 This time was different.
 For one thing, it was the first time I’d dealt with this stuff on Windows 10.
-The malware itself — WinVMX as far as I can place it — was perhaps more sophisticated as well.
+Normally I’m pretty careful but I was just lazy this time.
+And the malware itself — WinVMX as far as I can place it — was perhaps more sophisticated as well.
 (I don’t recommend you try your luck.)

 But as I was methodically eliminating the various sub-services and adware the original attack had installed, I found myself grappling with a second adversary: the immense ball of trash that exists at the heart of every Windows install.